ory/docs/docs/hydra/sdk/index.md

 > Authorize Code Flow, Refresh Flow, ...).
 But there are tons of
 > [libraries available for consuming OAuth 2.0](https://oauth.net/code/).
 Do not
 > write your own OAuth 2.0 Library!

-If you want to use the SDK despite its caveats (mediocre code quality, potential breaking changes), you will find more information here:

 We publish our SDKs for popular languages in their respective package
 repositories: